-The church in Sulisławice was built in the second half of the 13th century.
-Around 1600 it was rebuilt and obtained its present shape.
-In the 17th and 18th centuries, renovations were made to change the interior design.
+The church in Sulisławice was built in the second quarter of the 13th century.
+It was first recorded in written sources in 1326, when the parish priest Lambin was mentioned.
+Around 1600, the church was rebuilt, and in the following years of the 17th and 18th centuries renovations were made to change the interior design.
+The last renovation works were carried out in the years 1955-1957 and 2011-2014.

 Świechowski Z., Katalog architektury romańskiej w Polsce, Warszawa 2009.